 Since 1971, the Runaway & Homeless Youth Program has helped more than 10,000 youth in need.
 One of Briarpatch’s core services, the program serves approximately 250 youth and families each year.

 The Runaway & Homeless Youth Program offers counseling, outreach, mediation, support and case management assistance.
 Child abuse/neglect, alcohol and drug abuse, domestic violence, mental health concerns, homelessness, and juvenile crime are just some of the issues with which we deal.
-Licensed by the State of Wisconsin as a Child Welfare/Child Placing Agency, YSOSW provides youth in need of temporary housing with shelter in licensed volunteer host-homes.
+Licensed by the State of Wisconsin as a Child Welfare/Child Placing Agency, Briarpatch provides youth in need of temporary housing with shelter in licensed volunteer host-homes.

 There are three main components to the Runaway & Homeless Youth Program:

 Temporary Shelter - Briarpatch maintains a system of licensed volunteer host homes for teens in need of temporary shelter.
 If a teen faces an unsafe home environment, is a runaway, or has lost housing, these volunteer homes provide shelter until the situation can be resolved.
-Briarpatch also works with the YWCA and other agencies to ensure that temporary and emergency housing is available 24 hours a day.
+Briarpatch also works with other agencies to ensure that temporary and emergency housing is available 24 hours a day.

 Counseling & Support - Briarpatch provides individual, group, and family counseling to youth and families in need.
-Our counseling team also helps youth and young adults find emergency shelter and both temporary and permanent housing as necessary. the agency also provides a variety of services to support runaway and homeless youth including employment related programming and assistance with accessing medical care, dental care, and other needed services.
+Our counseling team also helps youth and young adults find emergency shelter and both temporary and permanent housing as necessary.
+The agency also provides a variety of services to support runaway and homeless youth including employment related programming and assistance with accessing medical care, dental care, and other needed services.

 24-Hour Counseling - Trained volunteer counselors and staff operate a 24-hour help-line to help youth handle pressing needs involving personal safety, mental health problems, housing and other vital concerns.
 Toll free 1-800 numbers are available to those in outlying rural areas.